lurk101/pshell/README.md

-A tiny Raspberry Pico shell with flash file system, Vi, and C compiler.
+A tiny Raspberry Pico and Pico2 shell with flash file system, Vi, and C compiler.

 This project explores to what extent a reasonably competent self-hosted programming environment can be built on a modern embedded SoC.